Dhara-95/Rstrnt_Findr-r/README.md

 $ yarn install
 ```

-Create an `.env` file in the root of the directory and add in the following environmental vriables (these usually wouldn't be shared in the README.md but for the purpose of allowing access to the repository, these variables have been made public):
+Create an `.env` file in the root of the directory and add in the following environmental variables (these usually wouldn't be shared in the README.md but for the purpose of allowing access to the repository, these variables have been made public):

 ```
 REACT_APP_YELP_API_KEY = "Bearer hF7YyoGnZ9GAPrDZhCVzHZXvwBIKbgNlu1QZeXMXPmEiIkUprH_PlVaAI3Y5Q63zZ9pN2Vjh721hYp60J_EW2rvETiHGyswhbt60jkMvHvn4Bz9rPUBvfvethW4aYHYx"